MichielvdVelde/signal-fire-relay-redis/README.md

 [![Standard - JavaScript Style Guide](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)

+**Note:** Starting with signal-fire 0.4.0, this relay is deprecated.
+Use [signal-fire-relay](https://github.com/MichielvdVelde/signal-fire-relay) instead!

 **signal-fire-relay-redis** is a relay for **[signal-fire](https://github.com/MichielvdVelde/signal-fire)**, a horizontally scalable signaling server for **WebRTC**.
 This module can be used as a reference implementation for writing your own relays.